jest-community/eslint-plugin-jest/docs/rules/no-done-callback.md

 When calling asynchronous code in hooks and tests, `jest` needs to know when the asynchronous work is complete to progress the current run.

-Originally the most common pattern to archive this was to use callbacks:
+Originally the most common pattern to achieve this was to use callbacks:

 ```js
 test('the data is peanut butter', done => {